 The changes in our industry require that future graphic communications professionals understand the integration of all types of media -- print, web, mobile and social.

-The Center created a forum for printing companies and associations worldwide to access a neutral platform for the dissemination of knowledge that can be trusted by the industry, to share ideas, and to build the partnerships needed to sustain growth and profitability in a rapidly changing market.
+The Center created a forum for printing companies and associations worldwide to access a neutral platform for the dissemination of knowledge trusted by the industry, to share ideas, and to build the partnerships needed to sustain growth and profitability in a rapidly changing market.